Your cart has expired remaining to complete your purchase

 Where will the orchestra tour?

 NYO-USA typically tours to a different part of the world each year, following a kick-off concert at Carnegie Hall.
-The 2024 tour will be to South America.
+The 2025 tour will be to Asia, with NYO-USA’s debut in Japan.
 The orchestra previously visited Europe in 2019, 2016 and 2013.
 It’s first tour of China took place in 2015, and a return to Asia in 2018 saw NYO-USA make debuts in Taipei and Seoul.
-In 2017, NYO-USA toured Latin America, performing at concert venues in Mexico, Ecuador, and Colombia.
+In 2017, NYO-USA toured Latin America, performing at concert venues in Mexico, Ecuador, and Colombia, with another Latin America tour in 2024 to Uruguay, Argentina, and Brazil.
 The orchestra’s first American tour in 2014 extended from coast-to-coast, starting at Tanglewood and ending at the Los Angeles Music Center’s Walt Disney Concert Hall.

 Will NYO-USA play at Carnegie Hall?